Wildlife

 There are numerous birdwatching locations in the Townsville region.
 Eleven of the most accessible and diverse of those locations have been identified which provides residents and visitors a chance to see a good number of birds most common to the region.

-To assist in identifying local birds Birdlife Townsville with the support of Council has created the BIRDS of the Townsville Region guide.
+To assist in identifying local birds BirdLife Townsville with the support of Council has created the Birds of the Townsville Region guide.
 This guide is available online for you to download or limited hard copies are distributed throughout local and regional information centres.

 Birds need a home to live, breed, and bring up their families.
 This means food, shelter, water, and nesting sites, which are normally provided within their natural environments.